 - How to diagnose it: Doctors rarely use lab tests to identify the flu.
 They generally determine it based on the symptoms and whether the flu is epidemic in the community at the time.
 Nose and throat swabs can be used to test for the Influenza virus, but should be done at your doctor's discretion.

 - How to treat it: Most of the symptoms resolve in one to two weeks, and can be alleviated with symptom relief medications.
 It is usual for the cough, tiredness and 'low mood' to last for weeks after the rest of the illness is over.
 Of course, it's best to avoid catching the flu in the first place.
-Educate yourself by reading these handy flu FAQs and get a flu shot at your nearest GP or pharmacy today!
+Here are some FAQs doctors commonly get, and guidelines to help you avoid the flu this year.
+Get your flu vaccine at your nearest GP or pharmacy today!

 Allergic rhinitis - less common but more risky